LabBioMedCoder/HPOseq/README.md

 # Dataset
 In the data folder, we provide the data needed for the model.
+We provide one fold of a five fold cross validation as the training set and test set, and the training set and test set are trainjson and testjson respectively.
+In addition, we also provided processed feature sequences involving 22. rar files.
+At runtime, simply download and merge them, and they can be directly input into our model.

 # Resources
 * creats_genelist.py: Download the gene-HPO relationship file from the HPO database and generate genelist.txt and gene_hpo.json based on the file
 * Authentic labels.py: Add the ancestor nodes of the current HPO annotation relation to the relation after processing.